If you’re thinking about getting your own place but feel you’re not quite ready to take it all on, Supported Housing can help you.

 If you are aged 16-21 years old and are ready to leave residential or foster care, we may be the place for you.
 We have eighteen one-bedroomed flats in the University area, sixteen of these are for young people from the Belfast Trust area, and two for young people from the South Eastern Trust area.
 This accommodation is provided in partnership with Helm Housing Association.

 If you are between 16-21 years old and are leaving care or have recently moved on from care, we may be able to support you.
-We have seven one bedroomed flats in Canal Street, run in partnership with Choice Housing Association.
-We offer accommodation for both young people leaving care and who used to be in care.
+We have seven one bedroom flats in Canal Street, which is run in partnership with Choice Housing Association.
 Canal Street is a great spot and handy to just about everything you will need.
 Your Social Worker must make the referral to MACS.

 In Downpatrick we have six self-contained flats where you can stay for up to two years.
 These flats are for young people aged 16-21, three of these are for young people leaving care, and three are for young people who are homeless.
 We also have 2 ‘assessment flats’ for 16 – 17 year olds who present to the Housing Executive as homeless.
 This emergency accommodation is provided to allow the South Eastern Trust to complete a UNOCINI assessment within 10 working days.